-First, I just want to say that I am not a hiking expert.
-I have been hiking for a few years now though, and have been doing more the past year.
-This makes me feel that I am no longer as clueless as I used to be.
-For the ladies out there who would want to explore and try hiking, here’s a list of hiking essentials (what to bring when hiking) to make sure you would have a fun, stress-free nature trip.
+We are not hiking experts… but, we have been hiking for years now.
+For all of you out there who would want to explore and try hiking, here’s a list of hiking essentials to make sure you would have a fun, stress-free nature trip.

-To be honest, I rarely wear a trucker’s hat when we go hiking.
-I like feeling the breeze on my scalp but there are times when wearing one does help, especially when dealing with sun glare.
-My eyes are sensitive too so I get teary when the sun’s up and trucker’s hats help.
+6. Trucker’s Hat: It helps to wear a hat when hiking.
+While feeling the breeze on your scalp feels great, wearing a hat helps too, especially when dealing with sun glare.
 It can also protect you from bird poop, or anything that might fall on you while hiking.
 Watch out!

 Miscellaneous: A sweater or a rain jacket (depending on the weather), camera to capture those beautiful landscapes, your phone for GPS or a map, and binoculars.